opendata-euskadi/WebDocumentacionLinkedDataOpenDataEuskadi/prototipo.md

 ## Introduction

-The main idea behind Open Data is to publish government data in the most interoperable and rich way, so that citizens and other institutions can build interesting applications and perform deep analyses.
+The aim of Open Data initiatives like [Open Data Euskadi](http://opendata.euskadi.eus) is to publish government data in the most interoperable and rich way, so that citizens and other institutions can build interesting applications and perform deep analyses.
 Linked Data offers a suitable technology to do so, through the so called Linked Open Data.

 [![Five star Linked Open Data](img/5-star-steps.png)](http://5stardata.info)